Moret00/RAFT-Algorithm-Full-Features/README.md

 - **Fault Simulation**: The system simulates leader and follower failures to observe the recovery process, demonstrating the fault tolerance and resilience of the RAFT algorithm by ensuring new leaders are elected and log consistency is preserved.

 The base version of the RAFT Algorithm is available at this link: [RAFT-Algorithm](https://github.com/Moret00/RAFT-Algorithm-Demo).
+Further details on this RAFT implementation can be found [here](https://github.com/Moret00/RAFT-Algorithm-Demo/blob/main/RAFT-Algorithm.md).